Silent Hill: The Short Message

-is a 2024 psychological horror game developed and published by Konami Digital Entertainment for PlayStation 5.
-The game was announced and released for free on 31 January 2024 and became available for PlayStation Plus members.
-It follows a teenage girl who receives bizarre text messages from a friend who committed suicide and must look for clues in an abandoned apartment complex in Germany.
-At the same time, a monster covered in cherry blossom petals pursues her and cannot be attacked.
+is a 2024 psychological horror game co-developed by Konami Digital Entertainment and HexaDrive, and published by Konami Digital Entertainment for PlayStation 5.
+The game was announced and released for free on January 31, 2024, becoming available for PlayStation Plus members.
+It follows a teenage girl Anita Planert, who receives bizarre text messages from a friend who died by suicide, and must look for clues in an abandoned apartment complex in Germany, where a monster covered in cherry blossoms pursues her.

-Silent Hill: The Short Message is played from a first-person perspective with no combat.
+Silent Hill: The Short Message is played from a first-person perspective and features no combat, with the protagonist being forced to flee from enemies.
 Bullying, the impacts of social media, and suicide are the primary themes of the game.
-It received mixed reviews; while some critics praised its visuals, atmosphere, themes, and being available for free, others criticized its gameplay, dialogue, and chase sequences.
+It received mixed reviews; some praised its visuals, atmosphere, themes, and free release, but others criticized its gameplay, dialogue, and repetitive chase sequences.